Enter our Porch Parade Contest today!

 My favorite type of spoon carvings on Eastlake pieces are these dainty floral patterns.
 The patterns were lightly carved so they were easier to clean.

-Style Today
+How to Style the Furniture Today

 Follow along with Courtney online: